 - Stop looking at the grand scheme.
 Think only about each successive step.
 If you're afraid of heights, don't think about being on the fortieth floor of a building.
 Just think about getting your foot in the lobby.

 - Seek help.
 Fear is not a simple emotion.
 If you're having trouble overcoming your fear on your own, find a professional to help you.
 There are lots of treatments for fear out there, and no good reason not to try them under the guidance of someone with training and experience.

-For more information on fear and related topics, check out the links on the next page.
+For more information on fear and related topics, check out the links below.

 More Great Links

 - Chillot, Rick.
 "What are you afraid of?: 8 secrets that make fear disappear."
 Prevention, May 1998 v50 n5 p98(7).